TianwenZhou/tianwenzhou.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🎓 Bio.
-I am a post-graduate student in Department of Computer Science, University College London (UCL).
-I am currently an intern researcher in AI Lab, Research and Development Center, Sony(China).
-I am a visiting student in Yale University, working with [Prof. Xiaofeng Liu](https://xliulab.mgh.harvard.edu/xiaofeng/).
-I am a visiting student in the Great Bay University(GBU), working with [Prof. Zitong Yu](https://zitongyu.github.io).
-I was a research assistant in Intelligent Media Computer Laboratory, Beijing Normal University, working with [Prof. Hua Huang](https://vmcl.bnu.edu.cn/group/teacher/dcdaea79b5e54b75b532795109a85a34.htm).\
+Tianwen Zhou a post-graduate student in Department of Computer Science, University College London (UCL).
+He is currently an intern researcher in AI Lab, Research and Development Center, Sony(China).
+He is a visiting student in Yale University, working with [Prof. Xiaofeng Liu](https://xliulab.mgh.harvard.edu/xiaofeng/).
+He is a visiting student in the Great Bay University(GBU), working with [Prof. Zitong Yu](https://zitongyu.github.io).
+He was a research assistant in Intelligent Media Computer Laboratory, Beijing Normal University, working with [Prof. Hua Huang](https://vmcl.bnu.edu.cn/group/teacher/dcdaea79b5e54b75b532795109a85a34.htm).\
-My research interest includes deep learning and computer vision.
-I am currently working on Deep Learning and Low-level Vision tasks, as well as Medical AI.\
+His research interest includes deep learning and computer vision.
+He is currently working on Deep Learning and Low-level Vision tasks, as well as Medical AI.\
-Feel free to get in touch with me via tianwenzhou0521[at]gmail.com
+Feel free to get in touch with Tianwen Zhou via tianwenzhou0521[at]gmail.com

 # 📖 Educations